Cakefish/bauble/README.md

 }
 ```

 Using attributes can be useful to add extra information to objects.
-Although the parsing for this needs to be manually defined.
+Although the derive macros currently don't support parsing attributes, so usage of them have to be by manually implementing `FromBauble`.
 ```rust
 use ui::{Button, Node}
 canvas = #[width = Fill, height: Fill] Node {